Do you have bananas in your refrigerator or on your counter going to waste? I know I do sometimes.

 Put as many bananas as you need to freeze into a zip-seal freezer bag.
 Use the straw method above to suck the excess air out before sealing.
 You can add new bananas later, just be sure to suck the air out again.
 And try to use the older ones first.

-Method 3: Just jam them in the Freezer
+Method 3: Just Jam Them into the Freezer

 This is what I do when I find a banana that needs to be dealt with right away, but I don’t have the time to slice and bag it.
 This only works when the peel is intact.

-This part’s really tricky now… just stick the banana any ol’ place in the fridge.
+This part’s really tricky now; just stick the banana any ol’ place in the freezer.
 Yup.
 The peel protects it from freezer burn.

-To use in baked goods, you can thaw the whole frozen bananas in a bowl, then snip off the stem and squeeze the fruit out into a strainer to let some of the liquid drain.
+To use in baked goods, you can thaw a whole frozen banana in a bowl, then snip off the stem and squeeze the fruit out into a strainer to let some of the liquid drain.
 Done!
 No need to mash even!
-(I will warn you – it looks really gross, and might smell a bit odd too.
+(I will warn you—it looks really gross, and might smell a bit odd too.
 So only thaw them if you plan to bake right away!)

 Uses for frozen bananas: